GandhiCloudLab/waiops320/topology-api/readme.md

 ================================================================
 ```

-## 3. Swagger
+## 3. Swagger UI

-The swagger url will be printed as part of the above script.
-The `TOPO_API_URL_SWAGGER` url to be used for login into swagger.
+The Swagger UI url will be printed as part of the above script.
+The `TOPO_API_URL_SWAGGER` url to be used to open the Swagger UI.

-User, Password and TenantId fields would be used for using swgger web console.
+The above printed User, Password and TenantId fields would be used in Swagger UI.

+Swagger UI allows anyone to visualize and interact with the API’s resources.

 ## 4. Creating Topology for BookInfo App